 This is where I find traditional goal setting most often comes into play.
 Yes, it fits in the other life themes also, but the idea of small steps creating progress are what I need to often remember when I’m working toward a goal.
 Weight loss.
 Raising my IQ.
 Both goals of mine this year.
 Both will only happen with small steps taken consistently.

 Regardless of the specific goal, educate yourself on the steps needed for its accomplishment.
 Then, keep taking them.
 Even if you don’t see or feel progress.
 Keep taking them.
 Even if you go backwards.
 Keep taking them.
 Pull in the other themes… stay focused and refuse to quit.
 You will make progress.
 I’ve experienced this truth enough that reminding myself of it convinces me to take the next step every time.
 The same will happen for you, too.

 I was once an expert at complicating my life.
 Over-thinking.
 Over-committing.
 Over-emotionalizing.
 I was so good at this that it still often creeps back in unnoticed until it’s so glaringly obvious that I have to pay attention and do something about it.

 Almost every time I start a new project, I venture toward the complex in the beginning.
 Actually, I do so throughout too and have to reset a simple focus periodically until the project is complete.

-Whenever a problem arises in a relationship, I often make it worse than it really is too.
-Or, I create problems that don’t exist.
+Whenever a problem arises in a relationship, I often make it worse than it really is, or I create problems that don’t exist.
 I’m very creative, you see.
 I can imagine a lot about a person or situation and make things horribly complex all by myself.

 Opportunity falls by the wayside when my life is complicated.
 I lose focus on Christ when I venture away from simplicity.
 I cannot keep on track with any of my life themes or goals when I complicate life.
 Neither can you.
 No one can.